carpentries-lab/metagenomics-analysis/_episodes/09-first-steps-R.md

 ### Having a dialogue with R

-There are two main paths to interact with R:(i) by using the console or (ii)by using script files.
+There are two main paths to interact with R in RStudio:
+* Using the console
+* Creating and editing script files.
-The console is where commands can be typed and executed immediately by the software and where the results from executed commands will be shown.
-If R is ready to accept commands, the R console shows a > prompt.
+The console is where commands can be typed and executed immediately and where the results from executed commands will be shown.
+If R is ready to accept commands, the R console shows a `>` prompt.
 You can type instructions directly into the console and press "Enter", but they will be forgotten when you close the session.

-For example, let's do some math and save it in R objects:
+For example, let's do some math and save it in R objects.
+We can store values in variables by ussing the assignment operator `<-`:
 ~~~
 $ 4+3
 $ suma <- 4+3